|Guide||♦||5 Triplogs||0 Topics|

 White Horse Lake Campground is a nice little spot in the Kaibab National Forest and affords easy access to recreation around the upper Sycamore Canyon drainage.
 Two trails provide family-friendly hiking in the immediate area around the campground.
-These are the White Horse Lake Loop #33 and this trail, which is a spur off of the White Horse Lake Loop.
-The suggested starting point for this hike is the north side of the loop where plenty of parking in available.
+These are the White Horse Lake Loop #33 and this trail, a spur off the White Horse Lake Loop.
+The suggested starting point for this hike is the north side of the loop, where plenty of parking is available.

-Starting out on the White Horse Loop, you will have a view across White Horse Lake.
+Starting on the White Horse Loop, you will have a view across White Horse Lake.
 Soon the trail turns north into the ponderosa pine forest.
-Within half a mile of starting on the White Horse Loop, you will arrive at trail junction with the Canyon Overlook Trail.
-From here, the trail dips down into a drainage that you'll see again at the end of the trail, and then The trail is fairly level with only a couple of real ups and downs.
-A few dead falls exist along the route, but nothing that presents a real challenge.
+Within half a mile of starting on the White Horse Loop, you will arrive at the trail junction with the Canyon Overlook Trail.
+From here, the trail dips down into a drainage that you'll see again at the end of the trail, and then The trail is reasonably level with only a couple of real ups and downs.
+A few deadfalls exist along the route, but nothing that presents a real challenge.

 At roughly the 1 mile mark, the trail ends at the rim of Sycamore Canyon, with fine views down into the canyon.
-You can continue off trail to the east for a short ways along a peninsula of land between Sycamore Canyon and the small drainage (now a canyon) that you passed through earlier.
+You can continue off-trail to the east for a short way along a peninsula of land between Sycamore Canyon and the small drainage (now a canyon) that you passed through earlier.